 How to Reduce Animation Production Costs

 One of the worst nightmares for any Producer or Director is when they are tasked with “reducing production costs.”
-Budgets have been shrinking over the years, but you’re still expected to work with the best talent available.
+But even when budgets shrink, you’re still expected to work with the best talent available.
 Finding ways to reduce budgets even further while delivering stellar results can feel like trying to squeeze blood from a stone.

-The good news is, when it comes to animation production, there are several ways to reduce costs.
-The key is understanding what’s necessary and what is merely a “luxury” from the creative side.
+The good news is, when it comes to animation production, there are several ways to reduce costs while also optimizing the whole production.
+The key is understanding what’s necessary and what is merely a “luxury” from the creative side —and finding smart alternatives.

 What Impacts Animation Production Costs?

-To better understand the impacts on animation budget, we should focus on which elements of animation contribute the most to a rise in production costs:
+To better understand what impacts your animation budget, we should focus on which elements of animation contribute the most to a rise in production costs:

 - Character animation